ThuanNaN/mlops-simple-pipeline/backend/README.md

 ### 2.3 Add more data and re-train model

-Merge labled data from /data_source/collected/ with raw_data and split into train/val/test folder.
+Merge labeled data from /data_source/collected/ with raw_data and split into train/val/test folder.
 Tagging the version as well as the folder name to v1.1

 ```bash
 python3 src/data_processing.py --merge_collected --version v1.1